pedropalau/c-exercises/README.md

 # C programming exercises

-The repository contains some exercises implementations and code exploration based on `c`, with the purpose of becoming more familiar with the language.
+This repository contains some exercises implementations and code exploration based on `c`, with the purpose of becoming more familiar with the language.

 ## Building